sagemathinc/cocalc-doc/source/project-list.rst

 Introducing the Project List
 =============================

-The first time you sign into CoCalc, you won't not have any projects, unless some have already been created for you:
+The first time you sign into CoCalc, you won't have any projects, unless some have already been created for you:

 .. figure:: img/project-list/proj-01.png
-     :width: 80%
+     :width: 100%
      :align: center

      *new account with no projects created yet*